Scrapbook and Bloggish Musings 8

 Salad Days thumbnail Thumbnail from A Cathedral of 7th Chords.

 Eyesight versus Camera: Time lapse photography of my art process is a large part of the YouTube equation.
-This form of documentation is easier to pull off than hand-drawn animation, but there is still my corneal disease to consider: The camera must be given preference of position, which means I sit further from the easel or drawing surface than is to be desired.
-Of course, I can swoop in at the end of a painting session, after the camera shuts off, and fine-tune my brushwork.
+This form of documentation is easier to pull off than hand-drawn animation, but there is still my corneal disease to consider: The camera must be given preference of position, which means I sit further from the easel or drawing than is to be desired.
+Of course, I can swoop in at the end of a painting session, after the camera shuts off, and fine-tune brushwork.

 Frankly, it is a pain to set up the camera and carry out these joyless operations.
 And to be even more frank, it is possible that my underperforming channel is contributing to disenchantment around my art projects.